 Art Cafe 10am-4pm

-As well as our changing exhibition spaces, we have a dedicated permanent museum which aims to tell a potted history of Rochdale in a fun and friendly way.
+Ongoing Exhibition, Museum As well as our changing exhibition spaces, we have a dedicated permanent museum which tells the story of the history of Rochdale in a fun and informative way.
 The museum is ideally suited to families and people with an interest in the history of Rochdale.
-There are interactive displays, hands on exhibits, films, audio and a wide range of objects from the Borough’s collection ...Read more
+There are interactive displays, hands on exhibit ...Read more